-You’ve made the decision to pursue your dreams through education, congratulations!
-Pinchot’s admission process selects applicants with diverse backgrounds, strong academic achievement, significant work and leadership experience, and personal and professional goals.
+Congratulations – you’ve made the decision to pursue your dreams through education!
+Pinchot University’s admission process selects applicants with diverse backgrounds, strong academic achievement, significant work and leadership experience and personal and professional goals.
 Our Student Financial Services team is here to help you discover your options.
 Let’s get started.

 For a Better Tomorrow

 The first step toward financing your education is to complete the Free Application for Federal Student Aid (FAFSA) and the Pinchot Student Financial Records Form.
 The basic eligibility requirements are listed below.